tenshi0xx/Live_Update_Notifcation_Android/README.md

 }

 ```

+- In the Target section, select Single Device
+- Paste the FCM token from the app
+- Click Send Message

 📌 The payload demonstrates segmented and point-based progress tracking in a live notification,
 perfect for use cases like order tracking, fitness goals, or download status.